 The Group seeks to manage its credit risk with respect to customers by monitoring outstanding receivables.
 The sale agreements with customers provide that the title to the property is transferred to the customers only upon the receipt of complete sale price.
-The five largest customers account for 11.5 % (2018: 12.3%) of outstanding accounts receivable as at 31 December 2019.
-The Group manages its exposure to credit risk with respect to murabaha term deposits with banks by diversification and investing with counterparties with sound credit rating.
+The five largest customers account for 13% (2019: 11.5%) of outstanding accounts receivable as at 31 December 2020.
 Payment term varies from product to product with some exceptions at the customer level.